Course and Curriculum Questions

 If you have a temporary or permanent disability, you should start by registering with Columbia University’s Disability Services.
 Disability Services staff will review your documentation and determine any reasonable accommodations and support services, such as note-taking assistance, extended time on exams, and access to assistive technology, after which they will notify our Office of Student Services.
 (Accommodations are not applicable retroactively.)

 The CSSW Office of Enrollment and Student Services also has a dedicated officer who liaises with Columbia’s main Disability Services office.

-Note: Our instructors and Field Education administrators are not able to grant disability accommodations.
+Note: Our instructors and Practicum Education administrators are not able to grant disability accommodations.
 They are, however, obligated to ensure that you have received applicable Disability Services accommodations, with assistance from our Office of Student Services.

 Yes, Online Campus students can switch to the Residential Campus program.
 However, you may only switch before the beginning of each academic year.
 Please note that changing from the Online Campus to the Residential Campus may affect your tuition and fees, as well as financial aid.

 For those who prefer to stay in the Online Campus, but would like to take a few in-person classes, online students may take a limited number of courses on campus each term.
 Please note that Residential Campus students have priority when registering for on-campus courses.
 Correspondingly, Online Campus students have priority when registering for online courses.